Rule Evaluation in Depth

 REST Ingest (

-)Entity Types: all types
+rest)Entity Types: all types

 Data Content: Calls a REST endpoint specified in the ingest type, and returns a parsed JSON object from the response